sfago2024/www/README.md

       serve` (type Ctrl+C) and run `zola build` instead.
 This will reveal a more detailed error message.
 Once you resolve it, you can run `zola serve` again.
+5. Once your changes are ready, run `zola build` and commit all changes.
+The contents of the `build/` directory is what will be deployed when you push.